Envian/xiv-criterion-na-strats/guides/_ew/amr/moko/azure-auspice.md

 While this is a personal responsibility mechanic, there is a strategy to make dodging these lines a bit easier.
-All 4 exalines intersect a pixel directly east and west of *[boss]Moko*.
+All 4 exalines intersect a pixel directly east and west of **[boss]Moko**.
 This spot is easily identified as where the diagonal lines meet during the *[cast]Boundless Azure* cast.

-From this spot, you can dodge the crossing exalines as soon as the first AOE goes off, or the parrallel lines after their second.
-There will be a yellow telegraph for the diagonal lines, but not the parrallel ones.
+From this spot, you can dodge the crossing exalines as soon as the first AOE goes off, or the parallel lines after their second.
+There will be a yellow telegraph for the diagonal lines, but not the parallel ones.

 {: .povs .mt-8 }
 {% collapse POVs %}